Robinpig/Note/docs/CS/MQ/Kafka/Consumer.md

 When closing a consumer cleanly, the consumer will notify the group coordinator that it is leaving, and the group coordinator will trigger a rebalance immediately, reducing the gap in processing.

 When a consumer wants to join a group, it sends a JoinGroup request to the group coordinator.
 The first consumer to join the group becomes the group leader.
 The leader receives a list of all consumers in the group from the group coordinator (this will include all consumers that sent a heartbeat recently and which are therefore considered alive) and is responsible for assigning a subset of partitions to each consumer.
-It uses an implementation of Parti tionAssignor to decide which partitions should be handled by which consumer.
+It uses an implementation of PartitionAssignor to decide which partitions should be handled by which consumer.

 1. Partitions